AthensLab/AthensDAO/athens.md

 ## Governance in AthensDAO
-* what are the governance proposals that the ATH can drive?
+* What are the governance proposals that the ATH can drive?
+    - vote for removing committee members in a general assembly
+    - staked in proposals for investments: a non-member can buy ATH to stake them so that then they can propose investment opportunities to the committee
+    - Explore the potential to lock ATH and provide yield / liquidity.

 * Governance templates for fungible tokens?
 Aragon or colony?